ID: 613

 Conference Topic: T2.
 Inclusive public engagement

-Based on complaints received, World Bank Inspection Panel and ADB Accountability Mechanism will lead a workshop on 4 overlooked areas of negative impacts related to road projects.
+Based on complaints received, World Bank Inspection Panel and ADB Accountability Mechanism will lead a workshop on four overlooked areas of negative impacts related to road projects.
 Participants will focus on the role of inclusive public engagement in addressing negative impacts upfront and responding to unintended consequences during implementation.

 Status: approve